 Our financial focus is on long-term, sustainable growth in revenue with the goal of marginal increases in expenses.
 The Company's activity is highly scalable.
-We are highly encouraged by recent revenue growth, clearly demonstrating the acceptance and reputation of the Company's GM-X System and its gaming content.
-We plan to continuously add new products to our offerings and anticipate revenue growth assuming we are successful therewith.
+We are highly encouraged by recent revenue growth, clearly demonstrating the acceptance and reputation of the Company's GM-X and GM-Ag Systems and its gaming content in the B2B segment as well as the popularity of the Company's pay to enter prize competitions in the B2C segment.
+We plan to continuously add new products to our offerings in the B2B segment and expand our tournament platform in the B2C segment and anticipate revenue growth assuming we are successful therewith.

-The Company has generated positive cash flows from operating since 2018.
-The Company is self-sustaining, and its cash needs are met through current operations; as of October 31, 2022, the cash balance was \$14,949,673.
-We believe that the cash generated from our operations will be sufficient to meet our working capital needs for the next 12 months and beyond, including investments made and expenses incurred in connection with system development, marketing initiatives, and inventory purchase.
+The Company has generated positive cash flows from operating activities since 2018.
+The Company is self-sustaining, and its cash needs are met through current operations; as of October 31, 2023, the cash balance was \$17,100,280.
+We believe that the cash generated from our operations will be sufficient to meet our working capital needs for the next 12 months and beyond, including expenses incurred in connection with system development, marketing initiatives, and inventory purchase.

 As previously noted, the Company is self-sustaining through its operations and therefore is not considering additional sources of liquidity; however, the Company may consider raising funds through debt, private placements, or additional public offerings for expansion of operations or synergetic acquisitions if additional external funds are sought.
-Unused sources of liquid assets, as of October 31, 2022, mainly included cash of \$14,949,673, receivables (including receivables from related party) of \$3,054,737 and inventory of \$1,147,591, with offsetting liabilities of \$2,774,932.
+Unused sources of liquid assets, as of October 31, 2023, mainly included cash of \$17,100,280, receivables (including receivables from related party) of \$3,882,629 and inventory of \$1,714,525, with offsetting liabilities of \$4,479,423.

-The Company does not have material cash requirements other than a possible payment of approximately \$573,197 (GBP 500,000) in connection with the acquisition of RKings, which payment is currently subject to ongoing claims.
+The Company does not have material cash requirements other than a possible payment of approximately \$607,607 (GBP 500,000) in connection with the acquisition of RKings, which payment is currently subject to ongoing claims.